8 times table wheel

 We have been doing a number of different types of activities as she has been making her way through the times tables.
 I have found the internet to be a great source of information for tricks and tips on learning tools.

 There are many videos on You Tube which sing songs etc about times tables.
-None of those really appealed to our daughter, but when we came across this video, she immediately grabbed a pen and paper to try it out for herself. {If you are reading this in your email, you may need to click through here to see the video.}
+None of those really appealed to our daughter, but when we came across this video, she immediately grabbed a pen and paper to try it out for herself.

 This video explains a visual method of teaching multiplication using patterns.
 The video is by Mister Numbers and he has many, many videos on You Tube teaching multiplication patterns like this – based on right brain learning.
 You can read more about it on his Right Brain Math website.